About

 Broadcasters

-OAS Playout has now been used very successfully on several UK radio stations notably RSLs and small community stations during the past few years.
+OAS Playout has now been used very successfully on several UK radio stations notably RSLs and small community stations over the past 10+ years.

 The feedback has always been extremely positive notably on the package's ease of use and friendly interface which has found particular appeal amongst the community stations many of which are manned by volunteers with limited radio experience who would otherwise feel daunted by more complex systems.